Your score report contains a lot of information. Here’s how to understand it.

 This score shows how a student performed on specific topics within a section, such as verb tense, triangles or science reading comprehension.
 Sometimes, a test will contain only one or two questions of a specific topic, so a 0% or a 50% doesn’t necessarily mean a student is horrible on that topic.
 It’s best to go over the exam to see which questions caused the most trouble.

-One term that is not self-explanatory is transference, which is a student’s ability to transfer their knowledge to new types of questions they most likely haven’t seen in school.
+Three terms in this section are not self-explanatory.
+The first is grit, which is explained above.
+The second is transference, which is a student’s ability to transfer their knowledge to new types of questions they most likely haven’t seen in school.
 An example follows:

-A circle has a radius of 2/p feet.
+A circle has a radius of 2/ feet.
 How far does the circle have to roll to make five full rotations?

 Most students have studied circles in school, but few have seen a question like this.
 To solve, students must be able to transfer their knowledge of circles to determine that a circle will roll its circumference in one full revolution.
 The answer to this question is (B).

+The second term that’s not self-explanatory is close reading.
 Certain questions require students to read closely.
-Attention to detail measures a student’s performance on those questions.
+Attention to detail measures a student’s performance on these questions.
 An example is below:

 Find the smallest even number that satisfies the equation.
 Newark High School needs to hire photographers to take portraits of the senior class.
 Each photographer can take 15 portraits an hour and work for 5 hours straight.
 After 5 hours, they need a 1-hour break and can then work for 2 more hours.
 If there are 250 students in the senior class, how many photographers must they hire to finish taking all senior portraits in one day?